Exabyte-io/documentation/docs/collaboration/sharing/actions.md

 # Animation

 In the example below, we demonstrate how to share a Material entity, in the form of a crystalline sample of silicon, with other users informed about the shareable link, and with another specific Account called "Team Exabyte.io" imported purposely from the accounts list page.
-To both of these sharing options, read permissions are finally granted.
+To both of these sharing options, read permissions are finally granted:

  <img data-gifffer="/images/entity-sharing.gif" />